dadapoof/comp20-dmassart/responsive/README.md

 created this README, and I have also written the style sheet as is specified in the assignment.

-I have not collaborated with anyone on this assignment.
+I worked with a TA to debug a small issue on media queries.

-I spent X hours working on this assignment.
+I spent <1 hour working on this assignment.